MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-server-endpoints.md

     > [!NOTE]
     > If you are managing your Windows Server 2008 R2 SP1 with SCCM, the SCCM client agent installs .Net Framework 4.5.2.
 So you don't need to install the .NET framework 4.5 (or later).

-For Windows Server 2008 R2 SP1 and Windows Server 2012 R2: [Configure and update System Center Endpoint Protection clients](#configure-and-update-system-center-endpoint-protection-clients).
+For Windows Server 2008 R2 SP1: [Configure and update System Center Endpoint Protection clients](#configure-and-update-system-center-endpoint-protection-clients).

 > [!NOTE]
 > This step is required only if your organization uses System Center Endpoint Protection (SCEP) and you're onboarding Windows Server 2008 R2 SP1 and Windows Server 2012 R2.